dipu-bd/lightnovel-crawler/README.md

 # Clone this repository
 $ git clone https://github.com/dipu-bd/lightnovel-crawler
 # Install requirements
-$ pip install --user -r requirements.txt
+$ pip3 install --user -r requirements.txt
-$ pip install --user -r bot_requirements.txt
+$ pip3 install --user -r bot_requirements.txt
 # Edit the environment variables
 # You should give your API keys and log info here
 # Also specify which bot server you want to run